HPCNow/hpcnow-labs/user-training/07-introduction-to-containers.md

 ## Install Singularity in your workstation

-Note that this quickstart is intended for using Singularity on your personal workstation, where you have installed Singularity and have sudo.
-If you only have access to Singularity on a shared cluster resource, you will be able to go through all parts of this tutorial that do not require writing to an image.
-First, if you are on your local machine, let’s install Singularity.
+We strongly suggest to create the basic template of your container in your personal workstation, where you have installed Singularity and you also have sudo privileges.
+If you want to expose all the instruction sets available in the architecture of your cluster, you may want to transfer the container to the cluster and compile the software there.

+In order to install Singularity in your workstation, just follow these simple instructions:

 ```
 VERSION=2.3.1